M1hono/mobrenamer/README.md

 This mod uses a JSON configuration file, making it easy to customize without needing to modify code.

-What's more, instead of using string to configure names.

-it allows you to use Text Component to identify all names.
+What's more, instead of using string to configure names. it allows you to use Text Component to identify all names.

-Therefore you can add translations to all your names.
+Therefore, you can add translations to all your names.

 Here's an example of how you can use MobRenamer:

 The path of the file should be nameOfDatapack/data/mobrenamer/definitions/anyName.json
 ```json
 {